-IACP conducts a Call for Presentations each year for its Technology Conference educational program.
-All completed submissions will be peer-reviewed and the 2021 educational program will be announced in January 2021.
+IACP conducts a Call for Proposals each year for its Technology Conference educational program.
+All completed submissions will be peer-reviewed and the 2023 educational program will be announced in January/February 2023.

-Below are a series of frequently asked questions regarding the Call for Presentations process, review process, and speaking at IACPTech 2021.
+Below are a series of frequently asked questions regarding the Call for Proposals process, review process, and speaking at IACPTech 2023.

-Q: When does the Call for Presentations open for IACPTech 2021?
+Q: When does the Call for Proposals open for IACPTech 2023?

 Q: What is the deadline to complete a submission?

 A: The IACP is looking for a wide array of technology topics that are innovative, engaging, inspiring, and informative for law enforcement practitioners from around the world.
 The IACP’s goal is to offer relevant, timely education and training to help attendees do their jobs more effectively and make their agencies more successful.
 IACPTech attendees are interested in hearing after-action reports and best practices from agencies.
+The theme of this year’s conference is “Innovation, Trust, and Community Connections,” consider topics or perspectives that highlight the importance of building trust, legitimacy, and innovative use of technology to fight crime or improve services.
 First-hand perspectives provide insight.
 Proposals should address contemporary or emerging technology issues confronting the law enforcement profession and the leaders of law enforcement agencies worldwide.